abhishekspeer/portal/README.md

     $ \c systersdb;
     $ GRANT ALL PRIVILEGES ON DATABASE systersdb to <the name>;
     ```
-1. Fill in the database details in `systers_portal/settings/dev.py`.
+1. Fill in the database details in `systers_portal/.env`.
-1. Run `export SECRET_KEY=foobarbaz` in your terminal, ideally the secret key
-  should be 40 characters long, unique and unpredictable.
-Optionally to set the
-  shell variable every time you activate the virtualenv, edit `venv/bin/activate`
-  and add to the bottom the export statement.
 1. Run `python systers_portal/manage.py migrate`.
 1. Run `python systers_portal/manage.py cities_light` for downloading and importing data for django-cities-light.
 1. Run `python systers_portal/manage.py createsuperuser` to create a superuser for the admin panel.